Sponsored content

 You know the old travel cliché: if you want to know where to visit, buy a guidebook; if you want to know what’s worth visiting, ask a local.
 Well, we believe the same applies to skiing, only more so.
 Think about it: even the best-drawn piste maps struggle to show how mountains fit together, and they often miss out off-piste valleys, where the best powder is to be found, altogether.

-TripAdvisor restaurant guides can’t really be trusted, and as useful as they are, Google Maps’ knife and fork symbols can’t ever capture a café’s vibe, or tell you if there’s a cool cover band playing in a particular bar, on a particular night.
 With that in mind, when we set about compiling a guide to the highlights of Switzerland’s Valais region, we thought we’d go straight to the source.
-We asked four locals, from a variety of different backgrounds, to tell us what they love most about four of the region’s most storied resorts.
+We asked locals to tell us what they loved the most about their home resorts.

 Introducing Max Prater, Saas-Fee/Saastal